- Pets and Animals

 Peter-B was born this night and again I didn't see it.
 As you can see from the update on NoNameYet, I was in the barn at around 2.30am and nothing was happening there.
 No signs of an upcoming birth.

-I heard NoNameYet (I know his sound by now), but then I heard another soft baaaaah, so I went around the feeding rack and there they were: beautiful twins.
+At about 4.00am I went to the barn again to check up on NoNameYet.
+I heard him (I know his sound by now), but then I heard another soft baaaaah, so I went around the feeding rack and there they were: beautiful twins.

 Lamb #8 FlyCatcher - Born March 27, 2013

 FlyCatcher is the twin sister of Peter-B and she had just seen the light when I came in, still being all wet and all and not standing very standing on her legs yet.